top of page

 interests of the market.
 The decision of the Market Board of Directors is final.

-a challenge of a vendors’ inventory must be submitted to the market administration or Board of
+26. Complaints must be presented in writing.
+A challenge of a vendors’ inventory must be submitted to the Board of Directors.

 27. Only vendors who are certified as organic growers and who can produce the certification